-Snodgrass was angered by criticism from the stands in the first half of the 0-0 draw with Newcastle, but applauded the same section of fans at full-time.
+Snodgrass was angered by criticism from the stands in the first half of but applauded the same section of fans at full-time.

 Martin told BBC Radio Norfolk: "He cares a lot.
 He's a winner.
 He means nothing by it and has apologised.

 "They were chanting his name at the end.
 They were great.
 All is well and good and we move on."

 Norwich have only won one of their past eight Premier League games and are 12th in the table.

 In a frustrating first half for the Canaries, winger Snodgrass was berated by fans behind him after failing to find a team-mate with a corner, and the 26-year-old Scotland international turned to engage in a verbal exchange.

 "I felt it.
 The crowd were getting tense," said Martin, after a game that saw Norwich improve in the second half and secure a point towards their fight against relegation.